 Chandas is the study of poetic meters and verse in Sanskrit.
 This discipline holds utmost importance in the composition of Vedas, the scriptural pillars of Hinduism.
 As developed by Gurukuls, the system is organized around seven meters, that is; Gayatri, Ushnik, Anushtup, Brihati, Pandit, Trishtup, Jagati.
 These are also known as “seven birds” or “seven mouths of Brihaspati”, each of them have their own rhythm, aesthetic and movement.

-Vyakarana is the grammatical analysis and the linguistic conventions that create, polishes and helps a writer or a reader to express and discriminate accurate language respectively.
-Panini’s Astadhayayi is an important surviving text of Vyakarana
+Vyakarana is the grammatical analysis and the linguistic conventions that create, polish, and helps a writer or a reader to express and discriminate accurate language respectively.
+Panini’s Astadhayayi is an important surviving text of Vyakarana.

 Nirukta is a discipline that studies the correct interpretation of Sanskrit words in the Vedas.
 It is an organized creation of a glossary, similar to a dictionary that helps understand Vedic terms.
 This discipline was studied because a lot of words mentioned in the Vedic texts appear only once.